orb-community/pktvisor/README.md

 ---

 pktvisor consists of:
-1. A collector agent
+1. An agent which efficiently summarizes streams and exposes a REST API to collect the results
-1. A terminal based, command line UI which can visualize summarized data from the agent
+1. A terminal based, command line UI which can visualize the real-time summarized data
 1. Tools for collecting and visualizing a globally distributed set of agents to a central location